 In the end, the question was moot.
 The jury decided that the doctor was not liable for the death of the child, as a result of which they never reached the issue of the mother’s behavior.
 But the questions raised by the child’s death lingered with me.

-It remains in my view the correct interpretation of settled law, even under a regime of abortion rights, that a mother cannot recklessly injure her unborn child with one hand and, with the other, collect damages by accusing her doctor of negligence in failing to save the child from that very injury.
+It remains in my view the correct interpretation of settled law, even under a regime of abortion rights, that a mother cannot recklessly injure her unborn child with one hand and, with the other, collect damages from her doctor for failing to save the child from that very injury.
 But that’s not the point of my story.
 This case in Durham made me consider deeply for the first time the profound impracticality of regarding an unborn child as a citizen with rights and privileges inapposite to the rights and privileges of the citizen in whose body the child lives.
 Banning abortion is about protecting unborn children, but if a mother can abort or seriously harm her child through indifference to prenatal health (smoking being just one example), how far, practically and morally speaking, are we prepared to intervene in the daily lives of women of child-bearing age to protect the unborn?
 If we invest all unborn children with full rights of citizenship, the answer would seem to be, “As far as we would go to rescue someone from a burning building.”
 In other words, as far as it takes.
 But have we really considered what dramatic changes that would portend for our society?

 The troublesome biological reality that the pro-life movement would have courts overlook is that during pregnancy, mother and child stand before the power of the State not as two persons but one.
 The State cannot champion the rights of unborn children without curtailing the rights of millions of women and relegating them, for a substantial portion of their lives, to a second-class citizenship with towering civic duties unknown to men and wildly more invasive than most of us in our everyday lives would tolerate government to demand.